MikelEulate/crypto_data/README.md

 # CRYPTO DATA

 This script is aimed to get cryptocurrency data from Binance exange.
-The code will retrieve hourly close prices for currencies greather than 1e6 market cap.
+The code will retrieve close prices for currencies greather than 1e6 market cap from the days selected and with the frequencie chosen.

 ### Dependencies
 * pandas